LeoBlanchette/biblical_cosmology_ai_assisted/7_geography.md

 ### Cardinal Directions and Their Contents

-The AI did not recal our conversaton this very well, so I will expand on it later.
+The AI did not recal our conversaton on this very well, so I will expand on it later.